-As discussed above, when a beneficial owner of shares held in street name does not give voting instructions to his or her broker, bank or other securities intermediary holding his or her shares as to how to vote on matters deemed to be "non-routine", the broker, bank or other such agent cannot vote the shares.
-These un-voted shares are counted as "broker non-votes."
-Proposals 1, 2 and 3 are considered to be "non-routine", and are proposals for which brokers do not have discretionary voting authority.
+A "broker non-vote" occurs when your broker submits a proxy for the meeting with respect to "routine" matters but does not vote on "non-routine" matters because you did not provide voting instructions on these matters.
+These unvoted shares with respect to the "non-routine" matters are counted as "broker non-votes."
+Proposals 1 and 2 are considered to be "non-routine", and are proposals for which brokers do not have discretionary voting authority.
 We therefore expect broker non-votes to exist in connection with those proposals.
-Proposal 4 is a "routine" matter and therefore broker non-votes are not expected to exist in connection with this proposal.
+Proposal 3 is a "routine" matter and therefore broker non-votes are not expected to exist in connection with this proposal.